Crystal Palace Documentation

 The demonstration programs include:

 run.x86.exe and run.x64.exe.
-These projects inject a position-independent DLL loader package into memory and pass execution to it.
+These projects inject a position-independent capability loader package into memory and pass execution to it.
 When either program is run by itself, they will display their arguments, and KEY=value output needed by some of the Tradecraft Garden Simple Loaders.

 test.x86.dll and test.x64.dll are simple Windows DLLs that show a "Hello World" message box.